Georgetown University: Research

 Georgetown University is classified among "R1: Doctoral Universities – Very high research activity".
 As of 2014, Georgetown's libraries held over 3.5 million printed items, including 1.25 million e-books, in seven buildings, with most in Lauinger Library.
 The Blommer Science Library in the Reiss Science Building on campus, houses most of the Science collection.
 Additionally, the Law School campus includes the nation's fifth-largest law library as of 2007.
 Georgetown faculty conduct research in hundreds of subjects, but research priorities are in religion, ethics, science, public policy, and cancer medicine.

 In 2019, Georgetown spent $240.9 million on research, ranking it 101st nationwide, with $94.0 million in federal funding.
 In 2007, it received about $14.8 million in federal funds for research, with 64% from the National Science Foundation, National Institutes of Health, the U.S. Department of Energy, and the U.S. Department of Defense.
 In 2010, the school received $5.6 million from the Department of Education to fund fellowships in several international studies fields.
 Georgetown's Lombardi Comprehensive Cancer Center is one of 41 research-intensive comprehensive cancer centers in the United States, and developed the breakthrough HPV vaccine for cervical cancer, and conditionally reprogrammed cells (CRC) technology.

+In 2024, Georgetown spent a total of $376.6 million on research with $145.787 million in federal funding, ranking 91st nationwide.
+The university will lose about $35 million in federal research grants and expects a 20% decline in international graduate student enrollment due to immigration uncertainties.